 In terms of accuracy, for energy and industrial processes GHG measurement is well defined.
-For LULUCF and waste, however, GHG estimates can have confidence bands as large as 20%.
-This is important, especially when thinking about carbon targets.
+For LULUCF and waste, however, GHG estimates can have confidence bands as large as 20%.3 This is important, especially when thinking about carbon targets.

-While the science producing the emission measurements is carefully applied and uses conversion factors that are well established, all GHG calculations go through ministerial sign off.
+While the science producing the emission measurements is carefully applied and uses conversion factors4 that are well established, all GHG calculations go through ministerial sign off.
 There is a risk that an element of political judgement could enter the process at this stage.

 All national GHG emissions are Scope 1, defined by geographical boundaries, which makes national emissions lower than the sum of Scope 1, Scope 2, and Scope 3 emissions.
-Scope 1 emissions are direct emissions from sources controlled by a company, Scope 2 are indirect emissions from a company's value chain that are outside the company's control.
+Scope 1 emissions are direct emissions from sources controlled by a company, Scope 2 are indirect emissions from purchased energy, and Scope 3 are indirect emissions from a company's value chain that are outside the company's control.